kotsarakos/mcp-benchmark-custom/README.md

 ## Architecture

-The system is **not** a fixed pipeline.
 The Planner sits at the centre of a loop and chooses, on every cycle, which downstream agents (if any) need to run before returning control to itself.
 Three possible paths through one cycle: